 What are the strengths of your program?

-Our program is fortunate to have a diverse faculty with interests ranging from sports medicine to geriatrics to obstetrics.
-Our faculty is enthusiastic and well qualified to guide you through your residency training.
+Our program is fortunate to have a diverse faculty with interests ranging from Sports Medicine to Geriatrics to Obstetrics.
+Our faculty are enthusiastic and well qualified to guide you through your residency training.

 Does this program require a medical license to begin residency?

 The Oklahoma State Medical Board requires all residents to obtain a state medical license to begin residency.
-This is a special license, which may be replaced with a permanent license upon completion of 12 months of accredited residency program and passing score on USMLE step 3.
+This is a special license which may be replaced with a permanent license upon the completion of 12 months with an accredited residency program and a passing score on USMLE Step 3.

 What major changes do you anticipate?

 This program is constantly reexamining our residents' needs.
 Current changes include more exposure to clinic-based procedures and family-centered obstetrics.